 10 Summer Office Outfits

-It’s the first day of summer (yay!), and even if your mind is filled with vacation plans, summer weddings and weekend barbecues, your regular Monday-Friday is still in the office.
+Summer is officially here (yay!), and even if your mind is filled with vacation plans, summer weddings and weekend barbecues, your regular Monday-Friday is still in the office.
 And when it’s hot outside (and often air-conditioning frigid inside), what to wear to work can pose a challenge.
 But don’t fret – you can still be comfortable, professional, and yes – even stylish – at the office in summertime.
 You just need to balance weather-appropriate styles with work-appropriate dress codes.
 Check out my 10 favorite office-friendly looks for this (or any) summer that will get you through two weeks in professional summer style, along with my short list of do’s and don’ts for what to wear at the office.
 And enjoy your summer!

 DO’S & DONT’S